YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 * Micro SD Card adapter, Raspberry Pi, acquired
 * SD Card cable, acquired

-BoM, To be considered ---
+BoM, To be considered --- to be purchased only if necessary, don't have one as intent was use headless from start, but may have to buy one
-* HDMI cable, with Mini HDMI plug to display (screen) socket plug, to be purchased only if necessary, don't have one as intent was use headless from start, but may have to buy one
+* HDMI cable, with Mini HDMI plug to display (screen) socket plug,
-* Display (screen), to be purchased only if necessary, don't have one as intent was use headless from start, but may have to buy one
+* Display (screen),
-* Keyboard, to be purchased only if necessary, don't have one as intent was use headless from start, but may have to buy one
+* Keyboard,

 Diagram of the eight main components on board the RPi Zero single board computer SBC.
 Larger than actual physical form factor.
 ```